FARBEX97/coffeece/README.md

 ## Popup
 Tkinter popup functions to:
 - show_info(title, message) -> shows a popup with the title and message provided.
-- ask_file() -> popup asks for a file through file explorer.
+- ask_file() -> Ask user for a file.
+Optional: pass admitted file extensions as a list of strings argument.
 Returns path as string.
 - ask_directory() -> popup asks for a directory through file explorer.
 Returns path as string.
 - ask_yes_no(title, message) -> shows a popup with the title and message provided and ask yes-no. If yes returns 'True'.